tonethar/IGME-230-GDD-Spring-2018/notes/php-3.md

 **Can you see of how this information about our page vistors is useful?
 Soon we will learn how to log this data (IP address and user agent) to a file.**

+**If you have not yet completed the [PHP: "Fact Of The Day" HW](HW-php-fact-of-the-day.md) - you should do so now.
+Check the mycourses dropbox for the due date**

 <hr><hr>

 **[Previous Chapter <- PHP Scalars & Data Types (chapter 2)](php-2.md)**